SACHSTech/careers-in-computer-science-Alexyounggg/README.md

 The mimimum requirement for a software developer is to have a bachelors in software development, computer programming, information technology or computer science.
 Many companies will also want personal experience in the field as well.

 #### Techanical Skills
--Programming language
+- Programming language
--data structure and algorithms,
+- Data structure and algorithms,
--IDE’s, databases
+- IDE’s, databases
--text editors
+- Text editors

 #### Non-Techanical Skills
--Problem-solving skills
+- Problem-solving skills
--communication
+- Communication
--accountability time management
+- Accountability time management

 #### Salary